jenniferehala/NutritarianEats/README.md

 <p> Login and Registration with validations such as validating unique email address and validating that both
-  passwords match that wre input by the user to confirm. </p>
+  passwords match that were input by the user to confirm. </p>

   <h2> Home Page </h2>